Updated January 7, 2021.

 The DPA2018’s “applied GDPR” section is the one that extended the GDPR’s standards to areas that were out of scope of EU law and the GDPR, namely that of law enforcement, intelligence services and immigration (among others).

-Brexit means GDPR will become domestic law in the UK after December 31, 2020.
+Brexit means GDPR-like regulation will become domestic law in the UK after January 1, 2021.

 But let’s be clear: there are more things that don’t change than do change after Brexit with GDPR.

 The core provisions of the GDPR for which it has become known all over the world all remain the same under the new domestic UK-GDPR, including:

 The changes made to the GDPR after Brexit in order to create the new domestic version are visible in the following Keeling Schedule, which is a document comprising all the changes of the DPPEC regulations made to the GDPR.